 Skip to main content

-The Pros and Cons of Competency-Based Learning
+The Pros and Cons of Competency-based Learning

 The benefits, or drawbacks, of competency-based learning (CBL) — also known as competency-based education, mastery-based education, performance-based education, standards-based education and proficiency-based education — are up for debate.
 Regardless, there are an increasing number of these types of programs, particularly in for-profit colleges.
-Some ADN nurses who are required to earn a BSN are looking to these programs as a potentially easier option.
-RNs should do their research to ensure they’re making the right decision for their careers and future.

 Seat-Time vs. Mastery

 Not only is saving time a benefit of competency-based learning, according to proponents, but CBL also sets consistent standards of subject mastery.
-For example, in the traditional model, students can pass a course with any grade between 70 and 100, which quite clearly shows a range of knowledge acquisition.
-And it can be argued that a student who earns a grade of 70 may not have mastered the subject — after all, different teachers use different grading metrics, as do schools and districts.
-It is possible, using the traditional method, for a student to graduate from high school lacking basic literacy skills, for example.
-A “competency-based diploma” would only be conferred after a student achieved competent levels of subject mastery.
+For example, in the traditional model, students can pass a course with any grade between 70 and 100, clearly showing a range of knowledge acquisition.
+One could argue that a student who earns a grade of 70 may not have subject mastery.
+After all, different teachers use different grading metrics, as do schools and districts.

 Shifting the Role of Instructors

 Competency-based learning also changes the role of the instructor.
 Instructors in the traditional method lecture a set number of times in a semester, setting a specific pace for learning.
-Because every student learns differently, the instructor’s pace may work for some students but not for others.
+Because every student learns differently, the instructor’s pace may work for some students but not others.

-The Problems With Competency-Based Learning
+The Problems With Competency-based Learning

-But it’s not that simple.
-As with other educational formats, not every CBE program is of the same quality, not every learner does equally well in this format, and some schools provide programs of dubious value and acceptably.
-The Glossary of Education Reform notes that some schools “have been accused of offering low-quality educational experiences to students, exploiting students or public programs, and using the popularity of concepts such as ‘competency-based education’ to promote programs of dubious educational value.”
+The Glossary of Education Reform notes that certain schools “have been accused of offering low-quality educational experiences to students, exploiting students or public programs, and using the popularity of concepts such as ‘competency-based education’ to promote programs of dubious educational value.”
+While arguments can be made for both sides, CBL can be a problem for students in ways that have nothing to do with how much they learn.

-Competency-Based Systems Lack Accreditation
+Competency-based Systems Lack Accreditation

-Learn more about UTA’s RN to BSN online program.
+Learn more about UTA’s online RN to BSN program.

 Related Articles